How to Become a Teacher in Alaska

 Alaska's teachers are also eligible to participate in the Alaska Teachers' Retirement System (TRS).
 Given the unique geography and winter hardships of the region, one of the goals of the TRS is to attract qualified teachers by offering a variety of benefits to teacher-members and surviving spouses.
 The benefits offered are designed to give members financial security during retirement.

-The following list of teacher shortage areas in Alaska has been obtained from the U.S. Department of Education Office of Postsecondary Education, Teacher Shortage Area (TSA) list for the 2014-2015 school year
+The following list of teacher shortage areas in Alaska has been obtained from the U.S. Department of Education Office of Postsecondary Education, Teacher Shortage Area (TSA) report for the 2021-2022 academic year:

 Continue Your Education and Professional Development

 Quality professional development for teaching staff includes a meaningful evaluation of actual teaching practice and support of performance and growth in the classroom.
 The goals of educator professional development are to improve the lives and performance of every student who enters the classroom, regardless of their needs and abilities.